schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Likeness

-A cafeteria cook disapproves a homesick ralph at a entryway.
+A cafeteria cook disapproves a homesick ralph at an entryway.

 ## Sceptical Nobility